-For Pandora, scale and contextual images are extremely important because of the size of their product, as we mentioned earlier.
-Our creative team added lifestyle contextual images to their product image list to give consumers a better feeling of each product's use and style.
+For this jewelry brand, scale and contextual images are extremely important because of the size of their product, as we mentioned earlier.
+Our creative team added lifestyle contextual images to their product image list to give consumers a better feeling of each product’s use and style.

 Adding lifestyle photography helped Paslode give consumers a good sense of how a Paslode nailer could be used.
 We helped Paslode develop out their product images in a way that gave consumers a better idea of what the would feel like and look like in real life.